 In 1127, Henry I granted the castle to the Archbishop of Canterbury on the condition that he makes fortifications to the castle.
 Subsequently, until the end of the 12th century, the castle remained with the Archbishops.

 In 1215, King John successfully laid siege to the castle in an attempt to retake it from the rebel Barons.
 The castle was returned to the crown in 1217.
-A third siege was laid to the castle in 1264 by Simon De Montfort.
-Subsequently, the castle was heavily damaged.
+Simon De Montfort laid a third siege to it in 1264.
+Subsequently, the castle received heavy damage.

 The famous writer Charles Dickens mentioned the castle in two of his works ‘Pipwick Papers’ and ‘The Mystery of Edwin Drood’.

 From 1100, the castle came into the possession of the family of the 1st feudal baron of Plympton, Richard de Redvers and over the next couple of centuries, they modified the castle.
-The last Redvers resident of the castle Countess Isabella de Fortibus then sold it to Edward I. During the reign of Richard II it was unsuccessfully attacked by the French.
+The last Redvers resident of the castle Countess Isabella de Fortibus then sold it to Edward I. During the reign of Richard II the French unsuccessfully attacked it.
 Anthony Woodville was granted the rights of the castle in 1467.
 His brother Edward Woodville later possessed it in 1485.

 During the reigns of Henry I and Elizabeth I, the castle was further fortified.
 Additionally, Charles, I was imprisoned at the castle and he famously tried to escape it in 1648, but could not get through the bars of his windows.
 The castle also witnessed the death of Charles I’s daughter Princess Elizabeth.
 Moreover, the castle was the residence of Queen Victoria’s daughter, Princess Beatrice, from 1896 to 1944.